niuers/big_data/spark/spark.md

   * RDDs have proprietary syntax; SQL is more widely known

 ### DataFrame
-> DataFrames are columnar data storage structures roughly equivalent to relational database tables.
+> DataFrames are columnar data storage structures roughly equivalent to relational database tables, which is backed by a RDD[Row] object.
 It allows for structured data APIs.

+* Unfortunately, while the wrapping of values into the Row objects has advantages for memory consumption (less memory footprint than RDD), it has disadvantages for execution performance (Probably longer execution time than RDD).
+Fortunately, when using Datasets, this performance loss is mitigated and we can take advantage of both the fast execution time and the efficient usage of memory.

+* Why are we using DataFrames and Datasets at all if RDDs are faster?
+We could also just put additional memory to the cluster.
+Note that although this particular execution (cache a list of integers and count) on an RDD runs faster, Apache Spark jobs are very rarely composed only out of a single operation on an RDD.
+In theory you could write very efficient Apache Spark jobs on RDDs only, but actually re-writing your Apache Spark application for performance tuning will take a lot of time.
+So the best way is to use DataFrames and Datasets, to make use of the Catalyst optimizer, in order to get efficient calls to the RDD operations generated.

 ### Dataset
 > It unifies the RDD and DataFrame APIs.
 It is basically a strongly typed version of DataFrames.
 Datasets are **statically typed** and avoid runtime type errors.